beitmenotyou-com/OmniSocial-ProtocolKit/docs/Gateway/API-GATEWAY-ACTIONS.md

 # 🚦 API Gateway: Implementation & Testing Plan

-This document outlines the current implementation requirements and testing roadmap for the OmniSocial Hub's modular API Gateway.
+This document outlines the implementation requirements and testing roadmap for the OmniSocial ProtocolKit's modular API Gateway.

 ---

 ## 🧠 Purpose

-The API Gateway acts as the unified entry point for handling all inbound and outbound protocol traffic.
+The API Gateway is the unified entry point for handling all inbound and outbound Protocol traffic.

 - Routes protocol-specific requests to plugins (ActivityPub, AT, Nostr)
 - Normalizes input and output formats